miakizu/SECC8/README.md

 ## **How It Works**
 SECC8 allows you to:
-1. Partition large `.rar` files into smaller chunks (e.g., 500MB each).
+1. Partition large `.rar`, '.zip', and '.7z' files into smaller chunks (e.g., 500MB each).
 2. Encrypt the partitioned files.
 3. Decrypt and reassemble the files into their original form.